Please ensure Javascript is enabled for purposes of website accessibility

 If the property owner is concerned that the house is no longer intact, photo evidence of any damage or disrepair is also encouraged to be provided to Council.

 Information for the Study can be provided until 30 April 2022.
-Submissions by owners of property identified in the draft Study can be made here.

 Property owners can continue undertaking research and collating information related to their property after the completion of the Study.
 This information would be encouraged to be submitted as an attachment to a submission during a Planning Scheme Amendment Public Exhibition Period – which would be the next step in the process.

 Community members and groups with an interest in Bayside heritage and the Study can also supply relevant and factual information regarding properties included in the Study as part of the first stage of engagement.
-Submissions by community members and groups can be made here.

 What can the community influence?